An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-As an adaptation of previous step, Lemma 5.2 in \cite{Higman Subgroups of fP groups} shows that in \textit{any} finitely generated free group, a subgroup is recursively enumerable if and only if it is benign.
-It is enough to argument this claim for the free group of rank $2$.
+As an adaptation of the previous step, Lemma 5.2 in \cite{Higman Subgroups of fP groups} shows that in \textit{any finitely generated free group, a subgroup is recursively enumerable if and only if it is benign}.
+It is enough to argument this claim for the free group of rank $2$, as the general cases can be deduced to this.